Fracture

 Share

-Key points to remember about fracture
+Key points about a broken bone or fracture

 • a fracture is a break in the bone